-13. Quarterpath Park – on Quarterpath Rd., off of Rt.
+This park is located at 202 Quarterpath Road, off of Rt.
 60 East near Colonial Williamsburg, next to Quarterpath Rec Center.
-They have a small playground, softball fields and volleyball courts and tennis courts, and a picnic shelter.
-Williamsburg Playgrounds and Parks
+They have a playground, three lighted softball fields, three tennis courts, 2 sand volleyball courts, a playground and picnic shelter!

-14. Jamestown Beach Event Park – Want a day spent on a sandy beach?
-Head to Jamestown Beach Event Park.
-Shallow water and a sandy beach make for the perfect day to spend in the sun with the family.
-The park features picnic tables, charcoal grills, an ADA-accessible walkway, restrooms with flushing toilets, outdoor rinse stations, and an observation pier.
+shing toilets, outdoor rinse stations, and an observation pier.
 Residents of JCC can pick up a parking pass at several locations in town including the JCC Rec Center on Longhill Rd – which will allow free parking.
 The park and restrooms are open 8 a.m.-sunset.
 Concessions and paddle craft rentals are not available until noon.

 Formerly named Eco Discovery Park this marina has a lot to offer.
 You can rent a bicycle, canoe, or kayak.
 Spend the day fishing or take a pontoon boat tour.
 Have a boat?
 Then use the double-wide boat ramp, and boat slips.
 Stop in and check out the marina store too.
 The marina is located at 2054 Jamestown Rd., across the street from the Jamestown Settlement.

 The Capital Trail is just a few steps away so while riding on the Capital Trail stop by the Marina and check out Billsburg Brewery on the waterfront where live music and food trucks create great night outs.

-17. Sunken Gardens on the campus of the College of William & Mary is a great, huge green space where kids can run and have fun – especially in the summer when there are not many students on campus and the Gardens are pretty empty most days.
+Located on the campus of the College of William & Mary is a great, huge green space where kids can run and have fun – especially in the summer when there are not many students on campus and the Gardens are pretty empty most days.
 It is also a great spot to have your family photos taken!
 The Sunken Gardens are located directly behind the Wren Building.
 Get directions to the Sunken Gardens.